-Planning a wedding takes lots of time, effort, and sometimes tears.
+Planning a wedding takes lots of time, effort, and, let’s be honest, guts.
 However, it can also be a great experience and opportunity for both the bride and the groom to express their personalities.
 If you and your partner have a little country flare, here is a western wedding guide for you.
 Western doesn’t mean that you have to have a hoedown.
 You can have a classy, graceful wedding with small western details to show off your style.
 The guide includes what to look for in every aspect of planning a wedding, including invitations, flowers, attire, venue, and more.

-The entire theme of a wedding starts with the invitation.
+The entire theme of a revolves around the invitation.
 Your invitation is a great way for guests to get a taste of what the wedding will be like.
 Some popular invitation themes for a western style wedding include:

 - Mason Jars

 - Wooden Backgrounds

 Also consider the font selection for the invitations.
 Stay away from serif fonts with a high contrast in weight variation.
 Instead, choose more romantic script fonts, playful sans serifs, and serif fonts with little contrast in weight variation.

 Because western weddings are typically held outdoors, it is best to do a western-themed wedding in the spring, summer, or early fall before the weather can get too cold outside of these seasons.

 The colors chosen for a wedding also contribute to the overall feel.
 Most western or country weddings are heavily influenced by nature, so consider choosing a color palette with earthy tones contrasted with a brighter hue.